michal-ciechan/Moqqer/README.md

 # Moqqer

 Moqqer is a MockFactory/Repository/Container for Moq.
-It automatically injects mocks into the constructor of an application while keeping a reference to the Mock for future use.
+It automatically injects mocks into the constructor of an application while keeping a reference to the each injected Mock<> for future use.

 This helps to ease the pain of creating mocks each time, as welll less hassle when you change the constructors or refactor code.